 Installing Code42 CrashPlan, requires a paid CrashPlan account, and the ability to download and install software onto the computer you want to back up.
 See the CrashPlan service page, the CrashPlan FAQ or your Computing Consultant for more information.

 Once you have that account, follow the instructions below to download and install the current version of the Code42 CrashPlan client program for use at Lehigh.
 (Note: click on the pictures to see an enlarged view).

 1. After you've been notified that your CrashPlan account has been provisioned, log into the computer you wish to back up with an administrative account, and visit https://go.lehigh.edu/crashplan in a new web browser window.

-2. At the CrashPlan web page, log in with your Lehigh username and password.
+2. At the CrashPlan web page, enter your Lehigh email address, and then your Lehigh password.

 3. In the Dashboard window, click on the 'App Downloads' link.

 5. Once the download is finished, double-click on it to run the client installer program.

 6. Follow the prompts from the installer program, clicking 'Next' at each screen, accepting the default choices for all settings, and finally, 'Install'.

 7. If your operating system requests authorization to make changes, allow them.
 When complete, you should arrive at the last screen, and click 'Finish'.

 Note: current versions of macOS require special permission to be granted to the CrashPlan program to access user profile directories (your 'Documents,','Desktop', and 'Downloads' folders).
 Follow prompts from the CrashPlan installer to do this.